duxingzhe/algorithm-notes/Basic background/Tail Recursion.md

     factorial(5, 1) // 120

 Therefore, the optimization of tail recursion plays a significant role in the operation of recursion.
-In some functional programming language, it becomes as the standard.
+In some functional programming language, it becomes the standard.
 So is ES6.
-At first time, it regulate the realization of ECMAscript should deploy the optimzation of tail recursion.
-Put another way, once we use tail recursion in ES6, never did we encounter the problem of stack overflow to save the usage of the memory.
+At first time, the tail recursion are regulated.
+The realization of ECMAscript should deploy the optimzation of tail recursion.
+Put another way, once we use tail recursion in ES6, never did we encounter the problem of stack overflow.
+We save the usage of the memory.